ishan-dani/vulnerable_linux_driver/README.md

 This is based off the awesome work from the hacksys team who did the vulnerable windows driver: https://github.com/hacksysteam/HackSysExtremeVulnerableDriver

 These are not CTF style challenges, the vulnerabilities are extremely obvious, the focus is one understanding kernel exploit dev.

+The vulnerable linux driver is developed for security enthusiast lo learn and polish their linux exploitation skills on Ring 0.